hawkchen/GettingStartedMvvm/automatic_ui_controlling/binding_ui_to_viewmodel.md

 `org.zkoss.bind.BindComposer`.
 This composer processes data binding expressions and initializes the ViewModel class.

-We can bind View to both ViewModel's properties and behavior with data binding expression.
+We can bind View to both ViewModel's properties and methods with data binding expression.
 Let's see how to use data binding to achieve search function.